django-cms/djangocms-frontend/docs/source/tutorial/custom_components.rst

     <a class="text-white bg-blue-700 hover:bg-blue-800 focus:ring-4 focus:ring-blue-300 font-medium rounded-lg text-sm px-5 py-2.5 me-2 mb-2 dark:bg-blue-600 dark:hover:bg-blue-700 focus:outline-none dark:focus:ring-blue-800"
        href="{{ instance.link|to_url }}">{{ instance.text }}</a>

-As always, django CMS manages styling and JavaScript dependencies with django-sekizai.
+As always, django CMS manages styling and JavaScript dependencies with **django-sekizai**.
 In this example, we add the Tailwind CSS CDN to the ``js`` block.